Cycling-app/cycling-main/README.md

 If using STRAVA I highly recommend going to get the [Strava Gem](https://github.com/jaredholdcroft/strava-api-v3), there is very good documentation here and has a very easy to use format.

 You will also need to go to Strava and sign up to be a Developer on their site to be able to obtain a Client secret and a Developer Token.

+The .env file is being ignored please be sure to make your own and put your secrets there!

 ## Samples for JSON handling
 Sample JSON body for POST /bikes